-This guide provides step-by-step instructions for onboarding new retail customers (B2C) for Digital Banking and Cards products using Solaris' Digital Banking API.
-You'll learn what information is mandatory to collect from your customers and which endpoints and webhooks you need to integrate into your solution.
+This guide provides step-by-step instructions for onboarding new retail customers (B2C) for Digital Banking and Cards products using the Solaris API.
+You will learn which information is mandatory and which endpoints and webhooks to integrate.

 For a comprehensive overview of onboarding requirements, check the Onboarding requirements guide.

-Before starting the onboarding process, please implement the following prerequisites:
+Before starting the onboarding process, implement the following prerequisites:

 1. Technical setup: